 Tax is one of those complicated things that we all have to deal with, yet few of us have an in-depth understanding of.
-I used to share the sentiments of foul-mouthed comedian, Billy Connolly, who once quipped: “What do the tax office and a penguin have in common?
+I used to share the sentiments of comedian Billy Connolly, who once quipped: “What do the tax office and a penguin have in common?”

 They can both stick their bills up their…

 However, these days as a supposedly responsible adult, paying tax is an obligation I have to carry wherever I live.
 But how exactly is tax calculated in Japan?
 How much do we have to pay and how often?
 It’s certainly not an easy question to answer but here are some of the basics to help you make sense of all those numbers.

 In Japan, we pay taxes in a number of ways.
 Some tax elements are deducted at source, others we have to pay ourselves.
 The exact makeup of these tax obligations varies from person to person and depends on the type of work you do, your residence status, how long you have been here, whether or not you have any dependents and also where you live.